rahul-rajabhoj/good-dog-walks-3/README.md

 # Good Dog Walks Part 3

 This is the code from tutorials on learning Knockout JS.
-In this part, I will be using knockout for form validations.
+In this part, I used knockout and knockout validation for form validations.

 ## URL